‘The Young And The Restless’ Spoilers For Friday: Jack Learns A Shocking Truth!

-Abby’s (Melissa Ordway) appearance on GC Buzz did get one response, but not from somebody Abby hoped to hear from — Victor’s (Eric Braeden) half-brother Matt Miller.
-According to Matt, the man in the picture Abby showed on TV is actually Albert Miller who is Victor’s father.
+Abby’s (Melissa Ordway) appearance on GC Buzz did get one response, but not from somebody Abby hoped to hear from — Victor’s (Eric Braeden) half-brother, Matt Miller.
+According to Matt, the man in the picture Abby showed on TV is actually Albert Miller, who is Victor’s father.
 Initially, Abby and Ashley (Eileen Davidson) agree to keep that detail from Jack (Peter Bergman).
 Ashley wants to reach out to Matt first before moving forward and possibly upsetting Jack.

-When Jack asks Abby if she had responses, she kept to her agreement she made with her mother.
+When Jack asks Abby if she had responses, she kept to her agreement that she made with her mother.
 However, after a change of heart, Abby makes a stunning admission, according to She Knows Soaps.
 Matt Miller called, and Jack could be Victor’s half-brother.
 The possibility leaves Jack shaken to his very core.
 Jack cannot fathom the idea that his sworn enemy, Victor Newman, could be related to him in any way.
-It’s quite possibly the worse news he’s ever heard aside from when Jack learned that he wasn’t really Jack Abbott’s son.
+It’s quite possibly the worst news he’s ever heard, aside from when Jack learned that he wasn’t really Jack Abbott’s son.

 Could you see these two as….brothers? #YR pic.twitter.com/OMxGf07Avv